.

 If the email appears to be from PayPal, eBay, your bank, broker, ISP, telephone or electric company, Better Business Bureau, etc., asking for your confidential details, it's a scam.
 Reputable companies will never ask for your password.
 Forward the email to the company in question; they will appreciate it.

-To check on identity theft and Internet scams, visit http://www.scambusters.org/ You can read about the latest threats making the rounds at http://snopes.com
+To check on identity theft and Internet scams, visit www.scambusters.org/ You can read about the latest threats making the rounds at http://snopes.com

-To submit a complaint about a particular company to the U.S. Federal Trade Commission here:
+To submit a complaint about a particular company to the U.S. Federal Trade Commission here: www.ftc.gov

 Can anyone help me?

 I have tried support, but they only send a short note saying that I have spammed.
 They will not reply any further E-mails from me.
 I can't rectify my ways, if I don't know what I did.
+I have not used the e-mails for SPAMming.
+In fact I was SPAMmed with hundreds of E-mails daily from the day I opened the E-mail without even using this "NEW" E-mail address.

-A. Whoever hijacked or spoofed your email address and use it as a "reply to: address" are victims of new from of harassment in which fake or boogie messages was sent-out posing as the original owner of the email address by spoofing--usually done by dissatisfied or fired employees, competitors, pranksters, junk mailers, provocateurs or due to someone computer infected with "spam zombies or spambot" and your email address is in their address book.
+A. Whoever hijacked or spoofed your email address and used it as a "reply to: address" are victims of a new from of harassment in which fake or boogie messages was sent-out posing as the original owner of the email address by spoofing--usually done by dissatisfied or fired employees, competitors, pranksters, junk mailers, provocateurs or due to someone computer infected with "spam zombies or spambot" and your email address is in their address book.

 I signed up for a couple of FREE E-mail

 One of the "NEW" addresses immediately started filling up with hundreds of SPAM E-mails, as I had not even used it yet.
 The next day the free email address quit working.
 No warning.
 No advice.
 Nothing.
 I contacted the support guy, and all I rec'd was "deleted for spamming" and NO further explanation.
-Now they will not even reply my E-mail.
+Now they will not even reply my email.

-A. Time is of economic value, if you are using a "free" email ISP's service--as far as they are concern--it is cheaper to terminate your account without notification on the assumption that you are spamming (and that you can always create another new account).
+. if you are using a "free" email ISP's service--as far as they are concern--it is cheaper to terminate your account without notification on the assumption that you are spamming (and that you can always create another new account).

 A. Whoever hijacked or spoofed your email address and use it as a reply to: address--victims of these new from of harassment in which fake or boogie messages was sent-out posing as the original owner of the email address by spoofing--are usually done by dissatisfied or fired employees, competitors, pranksters, junk mailers, provocateurs or due to someone computer infected with spam zombies or spambot and your email address is in their address book.

-Get a NEW email domain to send outgoing mail with your OLD email as a reply to: .... and if your NEW email gets hijacked again, at least you get to know that someone out-there is having a grudge against you.
+Get a NEW email domain to send outgoing mail with your OLD email as a Reply to: .... and if your NEW email gets hijacked again, at least you get to know that someone out-there is having a grudge against you.

 I got SpamCopped a couple weeks ago.